 Building on the success of its salons in Shoreditch and the West End, Radio London Hair Salon and Gallery has opened this spacious, 15-chair branch in N1C’s elegant ArtHouse building.
 With a reputation for cool and confident cuts, plus state-of-the-art colour treatments, Radio houses a crack team of creative hairdressers with impeccable service credentials.
 This King’s Cross salon also offers a bolt-on beauty service, with separate treatment room and retail area.
 Doubling as a gallery space, Radio supports all types of art, including photography, painting, illustration and sculpture, and artists are invited to exhibit on a four-month rotation basis.

 Radio London Hair Salon and Gallery, The ArtHouse, 1 York Way N1C

 Contact KAY & CO estate agents in King’s Cross for details of property for sale or property for rent near Radio London Hair Salon and Gallery.

-Kay & Co will be opening a new office in King’s Cross, which is due to be launched in the spring of 2018.
-It will be a contemporary, boutique-style office occupying a 25ft frontage on the ground floor of the Google building.
-The address will be Unit 4, 6 Pancras Square, London N1C 4AG.
+Our Kings Cross office is a contemporary, boutique-style office occupying a 25ft frontage on the ground floor of the Google building.
+The address is Unit 4, 6 Pancras Square, London, N1C 4AG.

 • Contact Kay & Co estate agents for details of properties for sale or to rent in Marylebone, Bayswater, Paddington, Notting Hill, Mayfair, Hyde Park, Fitzrovia, Regents Park, The West End and from spring 2018 in King’s Cross (020 7262 2030; Kay & Co).